ExperiencersInternational/ExperiencersInternational/README.md

 Hello there! 👋

-Formerly an aspiring UI/Graphics designer on the Roblox platform for 4 years 🎨
+Formerly an aspiring UI/Graphics designer on the Roblox platform for 5 years 🎨 and formerly a god awful YouTube content creator 🎥

 I run the Splatoon Unofficial and Crossing Corner news accounts on the fediverse with around 900 followers combined 📰

-I'm passionate about photography 📸, currently studying digital media 🎞️ and I'm a moderator in Pretendo Network's forums 🔨
+I'm passionate about photography 📸, currently studying digital media at level 3 🎞️ and I'm a moderator in Pretendo Network's forums 🔨

 ## (Meta)verse
 - [Roblox](https://www.roblox.com/users/profile?username=GamersInternational)